 Excuse Not to Go Travelling: “I can’t afford it”

 How to travel the world with no money.
 This one bugs me the most which is why I am starting with it – because you can afford it as much as you can afford massive nights out on the town and extending the contents of your wardrobe.
 Maybe you need to find an excuse for not going out!

-Ever since I announced that I was leaving for long term travels I’ve had scowling comments including “You must earn loads” “You are so lucky” or “There’s always dad to help you, right?”
+Ever since I announced that I was leaving for long term travels I’ve had scowling comments including “You must earn loads,” and “You are so lucky,” or “There’s always dad to help you, right?”

-I bring in a decent enough wage to live comfortably, but I work in media so I’m hardly on the scale of the banker’s bonus.
+I was bringing in a decent enough wage to live comfortably, but I worked in media so I was hardly on the scale of the banker’s bonus.
 I certainly don’t earn enough to be able to save £20K for a round the trip easily and my parents don’t fund me through life.
 It’s simply been a process of hard work and extreme willpower.

-All in all, I was lucky since the opportunity to take a long-term travel trip didn’t just come to me: I’ve made it happen.
-I’ve had to make changes to every aspect of my life over these past 17 months or so to save for this trip.
-I’ve made travel affordable: I eat differently, I socialise less, and I don’t buy new clothes and daily take-out coffee.
+All in all, I was lucky since the opportunity to take a long-term travel trip didn’t just come to me: I made it happen.
+I had to make changes to EVERY aspect of my life over 18 months to two years to save for the trip.
+I made travel affordable: I ate differently, I socialised less, and I didn’t buy new clothes and daily take-out coffee.
 You’ll be surprised how much you are able to save.

 The reality is that it’s all down to sacrifice.
 If you want something that badly, you will adapt to make it happen.